poteto/terraform/README.md

 end
 ```

 Then, define a new `Terraformer`, which uses `Plug.Router`.
-Any request that goes to a route that isn't defined on your Phoenix app will hit this plug, and you can then handle it using a familiar DSL:
+Any request that goes to a route that isn't defined on your Phoenix app will hit this plug, and you can then handle it using a familiar DSL.
+Refer to [hexdocs](https://hexdocs.pm/plug/Plug.Router.html) for documentation about `Plug.Router`.

+Here's a basic example:

 ```elixir
 defmodule MyApp.Terraformers.Foo do